For the latest updates, please visit our recent news section.

 Immigration Alert: Premium Processing Suspended For All H-1B Petitions Starting April 3rd

-Starting April 3rd, 2017, the U.S. Citizenship and Immigration Services (USCIS) will temporarily suspend Premium Processing for all H-1B petitions for a period of up to six months.
+The U.S. Citizenship and Immigration Services (USCIS) will temporarily suspend Premium Processing for all H-1B petitions for a period of up to six months starting on April 3rd, 2017.
 The USCIS’s goal is to reduce overall H-1B processing times and prioritize adjudication of long-pending petitions.
 Background on Premium Processing: H-1B petitions filed under the regular processing

 Update on Trump Administration Executive Orders on U.S. Immigration: Court Upholds TRO – Maintains Halt on Travel/Refugee Ban